Angel Names Ending in -el

 AzazelRitual term and Watcher expansion are often flattenedState Leviticus first, Enochic expansion second

-The caution rule is simple: the more emotionally charged or source-complex the name, the more carefully the article should state the evidence.
+The caution rule is simple: the more emotionally charged or source-complex the name, the more carefully the guide can state the evidence.

-That is why this route does more than define a suffix.
+That is why this guide does more than define a suffix.
 It teaches the reader when a similar-looking ending hides very different textual jobs, emotional risks, and tradition boundaries.

 Why -el does not automatically mean angel